GIS, Cartography and Remote Sensing Laboratory

 METHODS AND APPLICATIONS

-LabGIS operates through the acquisition, interpretation, management and processing of surface and subsoil geographical referred data, mainly in the fields of geology, geomorphology and characterization of groundwater resources.
+LabGIS operates through the acquisition, interpretation, management and processing of surface and subsoil spatial data, mainly in the fields of geology, geomorphology and characterization of groundwater resources.
 In this context, activities and related techniques include:

-- acquisition, interpretation, management, analysis and processing of surface and subsoil geographical referred data: data projection and transformation; geoprocessing, spatial analysis, geostatistics, interpolation and spatialization tecniques; digital elevation models; subsoil geological and hydrogeological 3D solid models; morphological and morphometric parameters calculation;
+- acquisition, interpretation, management, analysis and processing of surface and subsoil spatial data: data projection and transformation; geoprocessing, spatial analysis, geostatistics, interpolation and spatialization tecniques; digital elevation models; subsoil geological and hydrogeological 3D solid models; morphological and morphometric parameters calculation;

 - analysis and processing of remote sensing digital imagery and data, multispectral, multiresolution and multiplatform: orthorectification and correction; image enhancing; pansharpening; filtering; object-oriented classification techniques; multitemporal series analysis; change detection; stereo aerial photo analysis and interpretation;

-- realisation of thematic maps; digitization and georeferencing of raster data; map editing; styles definition and symbols libraries construction.
+- realisation of thematic and seismic microzonation maps; digitization and georeferencing of raster data; map editing; styles definition and symbols libraries construction.

-- 2016: Advances in knowledge of the Tuscany Region aquifer systems.
+- 2011-2016: Advances in knowledge of the Tuscany Region aquifer system.
+Update and upgrade of the Tuscany Groundwater Bodies geodatabase

 - 2013-2015: Geobasi – The Geochemical database of Tuscany